aditya-jonn/DataMonitor/Documentation/Modules.md

 ## Module 3: Statistical Process Control for Drift Monitoring

 The **SPC Module** monitors dataset stability over time and flags deviations using **Statistical Process Control (SPC)** techniques.
 It ensures that potential data drift or anomalies are promptly identified.
+Using SPC for detecting drift was introduced in:

+   **Prathapan, Smriti, et al.** "Quantifying input data drift in medical machine learning models by detecting change-points in time-series data." *Medical Imaging 2024: Computer-Aided Diagnosis*, vol. 12927.
+SPIE, 2024.

 ### **Key Methods and Thresholding**